 Prof. Laura Weiss (an extraordinary professor in Optentia) and Prof. Japie Greeff the TICONA conference in September, Morocco for the OPCW conference in October, and China for the skills competition and the annual Big Data and Artificial

-Prof. Japie Greeff, Helen Greeff, Prof. Martin Bucher and Doris Bucher presentation was at the 2024
+Prof. Japie Greeff, Helen Greeff, Prof. Martin Bucher and Doris Bucher

 Intelligence Professional Committee meeting in November.